HLAfreq.HLAfreq

 247 ignoreG (bool): treat allele G groups as normal.

-248 See http://hla.alleles.org/alleles/g_groups.html for details.
+248 See https://hla.alleles.org/alleles/g_groups.html for details.
 Default = True

 249